watson-developer-cloud/ruby-sdk/CONTRIBUTING.md

 Out of the box, `rake` runs integration and unit tests.
 Put the corresponding credentials in a `.env` file in the root directory for the integration tests to work as intended.
 To just run unit or integration tests, run `rake test:unit` or `rake test:integration`

-Currently this enables integration tests for all services so, unless all credentials are supplied, some tests will fail.
+For the integration tests, tests will only be run for services that have credentials defined in a `.env` file.